 Another big auction type is the closed auction that’s only open to trade buyers.
 These are where lease companies and rental companies sell the cars they’re replacing, so the cars are pretty new and competition is fierce because this is where dealers go to get good quality stock for their inventories.
 If you can find one that’s open to the public you can get a good quality used vehicle for a decent price, but you’re probably better paying a little extra to get one from a dealer with a warranty.

-Public auctions are where the bargains are to be had because they’re where we find the ordinary, the every day, and the mundane.
+Public auctions are where the bargains are to be had because they’re where we find the ordinary, the everyday, and the mundane.
 You’re not going to come across an unmolested 1969 Ford Mustang going for a song, but you’ll be spoiled for choice if you want an old Crown Vic or a Toyota Corolla.

 * Government auctions – These are where the feds and the local authorities dispose of vehicles they need to move on or replace, but they’re also where the likes of the FBI, DEA, IRS and others sell-off vehicles they’ve confiscated in raids and court proceedings.
 Many of the government and local authority vehicles sold are well-maintained and no more than two or three years old, but a lot of them will have a lot of miles on the clock too.

 The ones that have been confiscated or seized through the courts are more of a crapshoot because they may not have been maintained anywhere near as well as those more run-of-the-mill models the police or county hall are looking to get rid of.
-On the other hand, there are sometimes some pretty sweet rides confiscated and sold by the DEA and FBI, but the most exotic might be sold at more exclusive events that an open auction.
+On the other hand, there are sometimes some pretty sweet rides confiscated and sold by the DEA and FBI, but the most exotic might be sold at more exclusive events than an open auction.

 *Public auctions – Public auctions are where everything I haven’t already mentioned gets sold, and these are where the prices are the lowest.
 Unfortunately, this is where the quality is the lowest too.
 If you’re seriously going to consider buying from one of these auctions you really do need to know what you’re doing, and if you’re not particularly mechanically minded you’d better take a friend who is.
 You might find a hidden gem at a bargain price, but you’re much more likely to end up with a lemon.